11 Secrets for a Harder Erection and a Mind-Blowing Orgasm

-The days when you could hang a wet beach towel on your erection may be over (assuming you’re not 21 anymore), but that doesn’t mean you can’t improve the angle of the dangle.
-There’s plenty you can do to elevate erection hardness, frequency, and better orgasm quality without swallowing a pill.
-And there’s good reason to make the effort beyond the obvious: more and more evidence suggests what’s good for your penis is also good for your heart and your prospects of hitting 100 years in good standing.
-Try these 11 scientifically-proven secrets for how to come harder, have a stiffer erection, and more powerful orgasms.
-And to rocket your sex life to stratospheric levels, read up on the 10 best everyday sex drive boosts for men.
+The days when you could hang a wet beach towel on your erection may be over (assuming you're not 18 anymore), but that doesn't mean you can't improve the angle of the dangle.
+There's plenty you can do to learn how to come harder, elevate your erection, and have better orgasms without swallowing a pill.
+And there's good reason to make the effort beyond the obvious: more and more evidence suggests what's good for your penis is also good for your heart and your prospects of hitting 100 years old.
+Try these scientifically-proven secrets for how to come harder, have a stiffer erection, and more powerful, better orgasms.
+And to rocket your sex life to stratospheric levels, read the 10 best everyday sex drive boosters for men.

 B12 is A-1 when it comes to your sexual health.
 In a recent study, Harvard researchers linked a deficiency of vitamin B12 to erectile dysfunction.
 They speculate that's because the vitamin is crucial for blood production, and we'll take their word for it.
 You need 6 micrograms a day, but don't rely on supplements; it's always best to get your nutrients for whole foods.
 The foods highest in Vitamin B12 are bivalves like clams — one 3 oz serving will give you two weeks' worth — but everyday foods like salmon, fortified cereals, beef, and yogurt are excellent sources that will put you over the top.